Thai solar calendar: Years

 The Siamese generally used two calendars, a sacred and a popular (vulgar in the classical sense).
-The vulgar or minor era (จุลศักราช, chula sakarat) was thought to have been instituted when the worship of Gautama was first introduced, and corresponds to the traditional Burmese calendar (abbreviated ME or BE, the latter not to be confused with the abbreviation for the Buddhist Era, which is the sacred era.)
+The vulgar or minor era (จุลศักราช, chula sakarat) was thought to have been instituted with the introduction of Buddhism, and corresponds to the traditional Burmese calendar (abbreviated ME or BE, the latter not to be confused with the abbreviation for the Buddhist Era, which is the sacred era.)

 Rattanakosin Era

-King Chulalongkorn decreed a change in vulgar reckoning to the Rattanakosin Era (รัตนโกสินทรศก, Rattanakosin Sok abbreviated ร.ศ. and R.S.) in 1889 CE.
-The epoch (reference date) for Year 1 was 6 April 1782 with the accession of Rama I, the foundation of the Chakri dynasty, and the founding of Bangkok (Rattanakosin) as capital.
-To convert years in R.S. to the Common Era, add 1781 for dates from 6 April to December, and 1782 for dates from January to 5 April.
+King Chulalongkorn (Rama V) decreed a change in vulgar reckoning to the Rattanakosin Era (รัตนโกสินทรศก, Rattanakosin Sok abbreviated ร.ศ. and R.E.) in 1889 CE.
+The epoch (reference date) for Year 1 was 6 April 1782 with the accession of Rama I, the foundation of the Chakri dynasty, and the founding of Bangkok as the capital of Rattanakosin Kingdom.
+To convert years in R.E. to the Common Era, add 1781 for dates from 6 April to December, and 1782 for dates from January to 5 April.

 Buddhist Era

 In Thailand the sacred, or Buddhist Era, is reckoned to have an epochal year 0 from 11 March 543 BC, believed to be the date of the death of Gautama Buddha.
 King Vajiravudh (Rama VI) changed year counting to this Buddhist Era (abbreviated BE) and moved the start of the year back to 1 April in 2455 BE, 1912 CE.
-As there is no longer any reference to a vulgar or popular era, the Common Era may be presumed to have taken the place of the former.
+This change marked the end of the Rattanakosin Era as the official calendar, and the Buddhist Era became the primary calendar system for the Thai government.
+To convert years in B.E. to the Common Era, subtract 543.